DJinnzNathan/incidence-presenter/README.md

 `<script src="https://staticfiles.djinnznathan.com/incidence/script.js" defer></script>` *Change the src-URL, if you store the script in your own server.*

-Same applies to your style.css:
+If you want to test things out, here is my style.css:

 `<link rel="stylesheet" href="https://staticfiles.djinnznathan.com/incidence/style.css">`